-Attached to this Proxy Statement is a copy of the Company's (i) Annual Report on Form 10-K, as amended, for the year ended on September 30, 1994, set forth as Appendix C, (ii) Proxy Statement dated June 26, 1995, set forth as Appendix D, (iii) Quarterly Report on Form 10-Q, as amended, for the quarter ended June 30, 1995, set forth as Appendix E, and (iv) Form 8-K dated November 13, 1995, set forth as Appendix F.
+Accompanying this Proxy Statement is a copy of the Company's (i) Annual Report on Form 10-K for the year ended on September 30, 1994, and (ii) Quarterly Report on Form 10-Q for the quarter ended June 30, 1995.

-THE COMPANY WILL FURNISH WITHOUT CHARGE COPIES OF ANY AND ALL INFORMATION INCORPORATED BY REFERENCE HEREIN, EXCLUDING THE EXHIBITS THERETO AND THE FORM 10-K, THE PROXY STATEMENT, FORM 8-K AND THE FORM 10-Q ACCOMPANYING THIS PROXY STATEMENT, TO INTERESTED SECURITY HOLDERS WHOSE PROXY IS BEING SOLICITED, UPON WRITTEN OR ORAL REQUEST AND BY FIRST CLASS MAIL OR OTHER PROMPT MEANS WITHIN ONE BUSINESS DAY OF RECEIPT OF SUCH REQUEST.
+THE COMPANY WILL FURNISH WITHOUT CHARGE COPIES OF ANY AND ALL INFORMATION INCORPORATED BY REFERENCE HEREIN, EXCLUDING THE EXHIBITS THERETO AND THE FORM 10-K AND THE FORM 10-Q ACCOMPANYING THIS PROXY STATEMENT, TO INTERESTED SECURITY HOLDERS WHOSE PROXY IS BEING SOLICITED, UPON WRITTEN OR ORAL REQUEST AND BY FIRST CLASS MAIL OR OTHER PROMPT MEANS WITHIN ONE BUSINESS DAY OF RECEIPT OF SUCH REQUEST.
 THE COMPANY WILL FURNISH TO ANY SUCH PERSON ANY EXHIBITS DESCRIBED IN SUCH REPORTS UPON PAYMENT OF REASONABLE FEES RELATING TO THE COMPANY'S COST OF FURNISHING SUCH EXHIBITS.
 REQUESTS FOR COPIES SHOULD BE DIRECTED TO MR. JOSEPH L. VON ROSENBERG, III, CORPORATE SECRETARY, ZAPATA CORPORATION, 1717 ST. JAMES PLACE, SUITE 550, HOUSTON, TEXAS 77056, TELEPHONE NO. (713) 940-6100.

-/s/ Joseph L. von Rosenberg, III JOSEPH L. von ROSENBERG, III Vice President, General Counsel and Corporate Secretary
+JOSEPH L. von ROSENBERG, III Vice President, General Counsel and Corporate Secretary

-Houston, Texas

-November 13, 1995
+Houston, Texas November 10, 1995